yaya2devops/terraform-beginner-bootcamp-2023/README.md

 ```
 After these steps, you should have empty functions in place.
 This marks the completion of the skeleton setup.

-> These are now coded, built again and pushed to the tag.
+> These are now coded, built again and pushed to the branch.

 Everything later will come into a place in week-2-perfecting.